-I encourage you to take a look at a poll released late last week that finds that American voters overwhelmingly oppose the proposed federal budget cuts to afterschool and summer learning programs.
+I encourage you to take a look at a poll released recently which found that American voters overwhelmingly oppose the proposed federal budget cuts to afterschool and summer learning programs.

 Read the full article on the AfterSchool Alliance website for more feedback.